Podcast episode

 Proclus’ Works and Where to Find Them:

 The Proclus-entry at the Stanford Encyclopedia of Philosophy by Christoph Helmig and Carlos Steel has a list of Proclus’ extant works and where to find them edited, and a truly-sexy list of all his known works, extant, lost, and spurious.
+The Plato Transformed project at the University of Leuven maintains an ongoing Proclus-bibliography, which is killer.

 Recommended Reading:

 For the philosophical side of things, the article cited just above is a great starting-point, as is Chlup 2012 (cited below).
 For a well-rounded topic-by topic coverage of Proclus, one could do no better than the collection Pieter d’Hoine and Marije Martijn, editors.
 All From One: A Guide to Proclus.
 Oxford University Press, Oxford, 2017, from which we cite a few particularly-relevant chapters below.
+For a chart of the various Platonist teaching-lineages of late antiquity, see this document.

 • Luc Brisson.
 Proclus’ Theology.
 In Pieter d’Hoine and Marije Martijn, editors, All From One: A Guide to Proclus, pages 207-22.
 Oxford University Press, Oxford, 2017.